JoshuaStorm/meetable/README.md

 - Add labels and example data placeholders to all forms to make our website more HTML standard compliant and improve UX
 - Change calendar display on mobile devices so it defaults to agenda day view

+## May 5, 2017 (Shayan)
+- Converted everything from hours to minutes, both on backend and front end.
+- Removed ability for users to type in decimals into the length field.

 ## May 5, 2017 (David)
 - Major overhaul to login page